 - Volker Engel, who was head of the FX unit on Independence Day, had a three-second cameo as an office worker getting blown away.
 Bonus points for being killed by your own special effect...

-- Two of the writers of the first X-Men movie (one of them being David Hayter) show up as cops who are taken out in a sneak attack by Sabretooth and the Toad.
+- Two of the writers of X-Men (one of them being David Hayter) show up as cops who are taken out in a sneak attack by Sabretooth and the Toad.

 - In the 1999 film Idle Hands, The Offspring make a cameo - and lead singer Dexter Holland is killed when Anton's possessed hand rips his scalp off.

 - Peter Jackson appears in all three The Lord of the Rings movies.
 As a drunk in Bree eating a carrot, as a spear thrower at Helm's Deep and as the corsair who gets shot by Legolas (when Gimli hits his bow - extended edition only).
 Besides these cameos, he's also the 'star' of several inserts - he's Faramir's hand when pointing at the map and Sam's hand when holding the sword standing up to Shelob.

 - In fact, all the corsairs seen are members of the production making cameos, and though it's off-screen, all are killed by the Army of the Dead, making this scene quite full of this trope.